-Christmas is around the corner, which means a lot of boxes from online gift shopping and receiving presents.
-Don’t throw them away!
-You can use boxes for all kinds of fun gross-motor-skill activities.
+Don’t throw away your boxes!
+You can use them for all kinds of fun gross-motor-skill activities.
 Here are a few ideas.

 Tissue boxes for jumping joeys

 Boxes from around the house can be upcycled, too.
 With an empty tissue box, make two slits on the bottom of the box and thread a belt or ribbon through them.
 Strap the box to the players back and place 6-8 ping pong balls inside.
 Jump, shake, dance and shimmy around until all the balls fall out.
 This is best played with 2 or more people—the first person with an empty box wins!